tsgates/arch-wiki-markdown/wiki/CUPS.md

 > HP Printer

+Warning: The hplip tool stack uses python2.
+During hp-setup, you will get syntax errors because /usr/bin/python is symlinked to /usr/bin/python3.
+Temporarily relink /usr/bin/python to /usr/bin/python2.
+Ensure you revert it back after setup!

 HP printers can also be installed via HP's Linux setup tool.
 Install it by installing hplip from the official repositories.